xshandy/backend-project-nc-news/README.md

 --Information about how to create the two .env.files--

 To ensure access to the necessary environment variables, you will need to add two files .env.development and .env.test.
-Insides those files you will need to add "PGDATABASE= NAME_OF_DATABASE" to connect to the database locally.
+Inside .env.development you will need to add "PGDATABASE=nc_news" and inside .env.test you will need to add "PGDATABASE=nc_news_test", to connect to the database locally.

 --Minimum versions--